BingqingCheng/ASAP/README.md

 Add-Ons:
 + spglib adjustText

+One can use the following comments for installing the packages: pip3 install --upgrade pip python3 -m pip install --user somepackage or pip3 install --user somepackage

 In the directory ./asap/ you can find a selection of python tools:
 * gen_soap_kmat.py: computes kernel matrix between different structures if multiple frames are provides, or the kernel matrix between atomic environments in a structure if only one frame is the input.